Yeshivat Ma'ale Gilboa: Classes

-There are four classes every day on various topics by a variety of rabbis.
+There are multiple classes every day on various topics by a variety of rabbis.
 Most of the shiurim are in Hebrew.
 4-5 shiurim a week are given to the overseas students, usually in English.
 Classes are offered in Tanakh, philosophy of Halacha, general philosophy, Rambam, Literature, Hassidism, Musar and many other topics.
 There are over 40 different classes offered throughout the week.
 Students are encouraged to attend around 6-9 classes per week.
 These classes are all optional and many second year students opt to learn Talmud with a chevruta instead.

 Talmud study

 A major part of the day (and often night) is devoted to the study of Gemara.
 Gemara instruction endows students with competence in classic yeshiva modes of study and carefully opens doors to new insights provided by complementary academic disciplines in Talmud.

 Revadim method

 The Yeshiva has adopted the Revadim method of learning Talmud.
 The Revadim method sees the Oral Tradition as a living legal system and not only as written text.
 Therefore, "one should learn the literature of the Oral Tradition in accordance with the dynamic process through which it was formed.".
 The page of Talmud we study today is composed of various historical Gersaot or manuscripts, which can be broken down into four stages – Mishnah, Tannaitic literature, Amoraic literature and Talmudic literature.
 Understanding the evolution of these documents and the original intent of their authors leads to a whole new perspective on the study of Talmud.